 Are Vacuum Sealers Necessary for Sous Vide?

 No. However, vacuum sealers are recommended for sous vide for a multitude of reasons which we’ll dive into below.
 Essentially, you are perfectly capable of cooking sous vide with just your sous vide machine, sous vide container, and ziplock bags.
+It’s not the prettiest or most professional sous vide set up in the world, but it will certainly get the job done.

 Now that we covered an alternative to using vacuum sealers for sous vide, let’s talk about the main benefits of vacuum sealers and the reasons you should consider investing in one.